 This breed does not have great hunting instincts and is unlikely to stray far from its home and family.
 On the contrary, his protective instincts make him stay right where he thinks he is needed to defend his loved ones.
 He is very loyal to his family, and it is an exclusive loyalty that does not involve strangers and admits any other dogs with incredible difficulty.

 It is a tendentially balanced dog that, apart from its independence and congenital distrust of strangers, has no particular propensity for aggression.
-This can, however, emerge if mistrust is not limited by early socialisation, especially towards strangers and other animals.
+However, this can emerge if mistrust is not limited by early socialisation, especially towards strangers and other animals.

-The Shar Pei was born to assist man in the function of guarding.
+The Shar Pei was born to assist men in guarding.
 The hunting instinct has, therefore, been severely limited by selection, and even today’s specimens have very little of it.

 The Shar Pei warns when it perceives danger or when someone unknown approaches.
 It can greet your guests with a noticeably loud bark.
 However, he does not tend to bark or howl when he is on guard.
 In short, you only hear it when it is needed or when it thinks it is required.

-To look at him, one might think he is a lazy dog who loves sofas and armchairs, but this is not the case.
+One might think he is a lazy dog who loves sofas and armchairs, but this is untrue.
 Shar Pei enjoys playing, walking, running, and entertaining his family.
 If he lives in a flat, he must be taken out thrice daily to keep himself exercised and release his energy.
 He is a lively and spirited dog.

 The Shar Pei is a gentle, balanced and peaceful dog.